-The move to Alert Level 2 means there has been a gradual increase in economic activity and for many SMEs, this was the first time they have been able to operate since March.
+With the move to Alert Level 2 we should see an increase in economic activity, and for many SMEs this is a great opportunity to try get back on track.
+The Delta variant means the rules for Alert Level 2 have been strengthened from last time, but it’s still a positive move for businesses.
 While we are still practicing social distancing, there’s no better time to show our support for local businesses than now.

 We’ve unpacked 5 ways we can all support each other as South African business owners and customers.